openhab/openhab-docs/addons/io.md

 # System Integrations

 openHAB supports services that enable integration with various technologies that don't fall into other add-on categories.

+Most of the below mentioned systems are integrated via a *Misc* add-on installed through Paper UI.
+Detailed instructions and possible requirements can be found in the corresponding documentation pages.

 <!-- selection not needed for now table id="ios-select" class="striped">
   <tbody>